Chart Color Schemes

 Richmond - North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Richmond - North's population was around 15,372 as of November 2025.
-This reflected an increase of 1,505 people since the 2021 Census, which reported a population of 13,867 people.
-The change was inferred from the estimated resident population of 15,323 from the ABS as of June 2024 and an additional 569 validated new addresses since the Census date.
-This level of population resulted in a density ratio of 8,006 persons per square kilometer, placing Richmond - North in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 10.9% since the 2021 census exceeded both the national average (8.9%) and the state average.
-Overseas migration contributed approximately 89.9% of overall population gains during recent periods, driving this growth.
+Richmond - North's population was approximately 15,372 as of November 2025.
+This figure shows an increase of 1,505 people since the 2021 Census, which reported a population of 13,867.
+The change is inferred from the estimated resident population of 15,323 in June 2024 and an additional 569 validated new addresses since the Census date.
+This results in a population density ratio of 8,006 persons per square kilometer, placing Richmond - North in the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 10.9% since the 2021 census exceeds both the national average (8.9%) and the state average, indicating it as a regional growth leader.
+Overseas migration accounted for approximately 89.9% of overall population gains during recent periods in Richmond - North.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilised the VIC State Government's Regional/LGA projections released in 2023, adjusting them using weighted aggregation methods to SA2 levels.
-Growth rates by age group from these aggregations were applied across all areas for years 2032 to 2041.
-Based on the latest population numbers, exceptional growth is predicted over this period, with Richmond - North expected to increase by 7,286 persons to 2041, resulting in a total increase of 47.0% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 adjusted using weighted aggregation methods for areas not covered by the former data.
+Growth rates by age group are applied across all areas from these aggregations for years 2032 to 2041.
+Future population dynamics predict exceptional growth, with Richmond - North expected to increase by 7,286 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 47.0% over the 17-year period.

 Frequently Asked Questions - Population